Renewables

 Share

 Portugal-based Greenvolt, owned by US investment fund KKR, has secured a EUR 348 million financing package for the 253.1 MW Ialomiţa Nord wind power project under construction in Romania.
-It has agreed to sell to Engie Romania, a subsidiary of French energy giant Engie.
+It has agreed to sell it to Engie Romania, a subsidiary of French energy giant Engie.
 Greenvolt has also secured a loan for a 49.8 MW wind park in Transylvania and acquired a 155 MW wind project in Călărași county.

 The financing for the Ialomiţa Nord wind project will be provided by UniCredit Bank, Erste Group Bank, Raiffeisen Bank, Société Générale, BRD Groupe Société Générale, and Siemens Bank, Greenvolt said in a press release.